ashlyn/storygraph-enhancement-tools/README.md

 Follow the [tutorial for testing a Firefox extension locally](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) and select a file in the `dist` directory from the `about:debugging` page.

+Firefox for Android can be tested using the [Android USB (or wireless) debugging instructions](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/).

+### Web Ext

+Alternatively, the extension can be tested cross-browser (one at a time or simultaneously) using the `web-ext` utility and Webpack watch.
+Once all the dependencies are installed, run `npm run watch:chrome` for Chromium-only, `npm run watch:firefox` for Firefox Desktop only, or `npm run watch:web` for both browsers.
+To debug Firefox for Android, follow the [Android USB (or wireless) debugging instructions](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/) to connect a device and then run `npm run watch:mobile`.

 ### Future Enhancements

 * [Internationalization](https://developer.chrome.com/docs/extensions/reference/i18n/#how-to-support-multiple-languages) of settings UI and links in StoryGraph